5930 Microbiology Laboratory Coordinator

 Education: A Master’s degree in Microbiology or a related biological science discipline is required.

-Experience: At least one year of experience is required in either an industrial, commercial, governmental or other laboratory setting where exposure to the maintenance of a variety of microbial organisms and knowledge of equipment and supplies typically used in a university biology or microbiology laboratory was gained.
+Experience: At least one year of experience is required in either an academic (preferred), industrial, commercial, governmental or other laboratory setting where exposure to the maintenance of a variety of microbial organisms and knowledge of equipment and supplies typically used in a university biology or microbiology laboratory was gained.

 ESSENTIAL DUTIES AND RESPONSIBILITIES